A Guide To Using Filters in Looker Studio | GlowMetrics

 Posted by Conor Ross

-A Guide To Using Filters in Google Data Studio
+A Guide To Using Filters in Looker Studio

-Filters are a key part of any dashboard in Data Studio, as they help you to present and visualise the data most relevant to you and your report users.
-Most...
+Filters are a key part of any dashboard in Looker Studio (formerly Data Studio), as they help you to present and visualise the data most relevant to you and your...

 GlowMetrics Social Link GlowMetrics Social Link GlowMetrics Social Link GlowMetrics Social Link GlowMetrics Social Link

-Filters are a key part of any dashboard in Data Studio, as they help you to present and visualise the data most relevant to you and your report users.
-Most commonly, filters are applied to specific widgets, for example a table showing the activity of Mobile sessions only, or a scorecard showing the count of a specific event.
+Filters are a key part of any dashboard in Looker Studio (formerly Data Studio), as they help you to present and visualise the data most relevant to you and your report users.
+Most commonly, filters are applied to specific widgets, for example, a table showing the activity of Mobile sessions only, or a scorecard showing the count of a specific event.
 These types of filters differ from controls, as they cannot be adjusted while in the View mode of a dashboard.

 Create A Filter Menu in Data Studio